 - Get Clear: Based on what you loved and loathed about 2014, what do you really, really want in 2015?
 It doesn’t have to be a traditional goal like “get a promotion” or “land my dream job.”
 Maybe you want to feel a certain way — more calm, relaxed, and focused.
 Perhaps you want to take more risks or experience adventure.

 - Act: Brainstorm some actions you could take to get you closer to what you want.
 Then choose one goal to start with.
 Design some do-able actions that you can get started on right away.
 Build in accountability.
 Plan to celebrate progress, even on a small scale.

-To help you work through your planning process for 2014, I’ve designed a self-guided worksheet, Three Steps to a Great New Year (2014 edition).
+To help you work through your planning process for 2015, I’ve designed a self-guided worksheet, Three Steps to a Great New Year (2015 edition).
 It’s a PDF with step-by-step instructions, prompting questions, and space for reflection.
-Everyone on the Development Crossroads newsletter list will receive it automatically.
+Everyone on the Development Crossroads newsletter list receives it automatically.
 If you’re not on that list, simply leave your email address in the form below.
 You’ll also be added to the email newsletter list, so that you can receive goodies like this worksheet, as I develop them.

-Here’s wishing you a fulfilling, fun, and unforgettable Year of the Horse!
+Here’s wishing you a fulfilling, fun, and unforgettable Year of the Goat!